box/developer.box.com/content/guides/authentication/app-token/rollover.md

 2. Update your application with the Secondary Token.
 Ensure your application is configured with this new token completely before moving on to the next step.
-3. Once you are confident that the Primary App token is no longer in use, head over to the  [developer console][console] and hit the "Revoke" button for the Primary App Token.
+3. Once you are confident that the Primary App token is no longer in use, head over to the  [developer console][console] and click the "Revoke" button for the Primary App Token.

 <Message>
   Repeat the same process with the tokens switched to roll back from the